UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
-> Whether and how applications may define custom note types is not yet decided.
+> Whether and how applications may define custom note types hasn't been decided yet.

 > [!CAUTION]
 >
-> Whether negative note starts and/or durations are valid is not yet decided.
+> Whether negative note starts and/or durations are valid is, hasn't been decided yet.

 The pitch of a note is encoded as the number of half-steps relative to middle C or C4.
 So a pitch of `5` represent an F4 and a pitch of `-2` represents an A#3.

 #### 3.1.1.
 Regular Notes `:`

 A regular note is indicated by the note type `:` (colon, `%x3A`).
-A regular note indicates that a certail pitch is to be held for a certain duration.
+A regular note indicates that a certain pitch is to be held for a certain duration.
 Game implementations MAY decide to compare pitches independently of the octave (i.e. compare pitches module 12).

 #### 3.1.2.
 Golden Notes `*`

-A golden note is indicated by the note type `*` (asterist, `%x2A`).
+A golden note is indicated by the note type `*` (asterisk, `%x2A`).
 Golden note have the same semantics as regular notes.
 However, during scoring game implementations SHOULD award more points for golden notes.
 The exact scoring behavior is an implementation detail.

 #### 3.1.3.
 Rap Notes `R`